Diagnosis

 Alternative medicine

 Certain practices and supplements that help blood flow better might help manage Raynaud's.
 However, alternative medicine practices need more study to know how much they can help Raynaud's.
-If you're interested, talk to your health care provider about:
+If you're interested, talk to your healthcare professional about:

 • Fish oil.
 Taking fish oil supplements could increase blood flow.